 37. Learn Something Difficult

-Whenever you feel yourself plateauing and you feel you’re in a bit of a rut, browse your playlist and pick something that you can’t play.
-Choose a small section and get to work on it.
-You’ll get a huge sense of achievement and satisfaction that will spark your passion again.
-When you feel uncomfortable, you know you’re onto something.
+Whenever you feel yourself plateauing and you feel you're in a bit of a rut, browse your playlist and pick something that you can't play.
+Choose a small section and get to work learning it.
+You'll get a huge sense of achievement and satisfaction that will spark your passion again.

 38. Record Yourself Playing

-Doing this places a magnifying glass over your playing, exposing all the flaws present that you didn’t notice in the moment.
-This also develops your timing if you play to a click (which is basically a metronome).
+Doing this places a magnifying glass over your playing, exposing all the flaws present that you didn't notice in the moment.
+This also develops your timing if you play to a click (basically a metronome).

 40. Go To Gigs

 Going to gigs is fun.
 Its also a place to meet musicians, talk shop, and see how top musicians do the thing you want to do.
-Going to gigs is a form of practice that will also inspire and motivate you.
+Going to gigs is a form of practice and will also inspire and motivate.

 41. Get Lessons

 We live in the Information Age and you can learn a lot from guides like this.
 At some point though, your learning can accelerate through lessons.
 This can be on Skype or from a local player.
 A good teacher can identify your shortcomings and give you ways to improve.
 Paying a teacher should also motivate you as you want results from parting with your hard-earned cash.

 Or drum machine or - better still - real (and good) drummer.
 Sloppy, inaccurate bass playing makes a band sound terrible.
 You can fix these timing issues by working on your groove and timing.
 A metronome can really help.